Singular hypersurfaces and thin shells in cosmology: Review of thin shell spacetimes

 Varying the gravitational action \eqref{eq:gravAction} with respect to the induced metric, we obtain the following equations

 where $S_{ab}$ is the stress-energy tensor of the surface matter, defined as,

 and $S=h^{ab}S_{ab}$ is the trace of the surface stress energy tensor.
 Here and in the following, the square brackets denote the jump $[T]=T_1 -T_2$ across the thin shell going from region $\mathcal{M}_1$ to $\mathcal{M}_2$.
 The two conditions \cref{eq:JuncCond1} and \cref{eq:JuncCond2} \footnote{Note that the junction conditions \eqref{eq:JuncCond1} and \eqref{eq:JuncCond2} are tensor identities, and hence coordinate independent.
 In particular, they do not depend on how coordinates in one spacetime join up with the coordinates in the other spacetime.} are referred to as \textit{Israel's junction conditions} \cite{israel_singular_1966}.
-The first junction condition tells us that the induced metric must be continuous, implying that observers on either side of the shell must agree on their length measurements on the shell.
-The second condition implies that the extrinsic curvature may be discontinuous due to the matter degrees of freedom localized on the surface of the shell.
+The first junction condition tells us that the induced metric {(equivalently, the first fundamental form)} must be continuous, implying that observers on either side of the shell must agree on their length measurements on the shell.
+The second condition implies that the extrinsic curvature {(and consequently the second fundamental form)} may be discontinuous due to the matter degrees of freedom localized on the surface of the shell.
 This discontinuity corresponds to a layer of infinite energy density, which causes a sudden force on any particle crossing the surface.

 \paragraph{An algorithm for gluing}

 A thin shell spacetime is commonly constructed by following a step-by-step procedure.
 The first step is to utilise the symmetries of the problem to motivate an ansatz for the embedding of a timelike shell and its associated stress-energy tensor.
 We can write a Gauss-Codazzi equation \eqref{eq:gauss_coda_contract1} for the shell on each manifold that relates the extrinsic curvature of a hypersurface with the Einstein tensor of the spacetime it is embedded in.
 This along with the second junction condition gives us